czim/laravel-paperclip/README.md

 A final change is that the trait uses its own boot method, not the global Model's `boot()`, making this package less likely to conflict with other traits and model implementations.

 ## Amazon S3 cache-control

+If you use Amazon S3 as storage disk for your attachments, note that you can set `Cache-Control` headers in the options for the `filesystems.disks.s3` configuration key.
-In order to set cache-control: max-age headers on uploaded files to S3, edit config/filesystems.php setting and add custom options:
+For example, to set `max-age` headers on all uploaded files to S3, edit `config/filesystems.php` like so:

 ```
 's3' => [